Natural disasters

 Research also indicates that women who are used to caring roles, whether at work or at home, perform such jobs to a greater extent in society when natural disasters strike and afterwards, during reconstruction.

 Other factors that affect people’s vulnerability to natural disasters include disability, people living alone who have little outside support, and race.
 People with limited support networks and physical impairments are often worse prepared for natural disasters, and their options and ability to evacuate are reduced.
 These people also find it more difficult to reintegrate into society after a disaster.
-People with disabilities who belong to other minorities find it even more difficult to have their needs assessed.
+Disabled people who belong to other minorities find it even more difficult to have their needs assessed.

 Hurricane Katrina, which hit New Orleans in the United States, highlighted the deep social divisions there and showed that it was not only a natural disaster, but also a political one.
 Most of the victims were marginalized groups; poor, black, and older people.
 It also proved easier for financially well-off people to escape, while poor people in New Orleans were less likely to own or use a car and therefore had a harder time leaving the area, and could not afford it.